List of Star Wars species (K–O): Lannik

 The Lannik are a race of tan skinned humanoids from a planet of the same name.
 They have long ears, similar to Yoda's species.
 The most prominent one is Even Piell, a member of the Jedi Council.

 Lasat

 The Lasat are a crafty and sneaky sentient species from Lasan.
 They are stronger, swifter and stealthier than humans.
 Their planet was taken over by the Empire who committed a mass genocide on its people.
 The Lasat's origin is from the planet Lira San (the Lasats' true homeworld), and sometime in between they settled the planet Lasan.
-At some point Lasan was destroyed by the Empire.
+At some point the Empire orchestrated a genocide of the Lasat people using ion disruptor rifles, nearly exterminating the species.
 The Lasani honor guard carry bo rifles, a unique weapon which is a cross between an electro staff and a blaster rifle.
-Imperial special agent Alexsandr Kallus was the only human to wield a bow rifle, a source of conflict between him and the rebel Zeb Orrelios.
+Imperial special agent Alexsandr Kallus was the only human to wield a bo rifle, a source of conflict between him and the rebel Zeb Orrelios.

 Jaro Tapal was a Lasat Jedi Master who appeared in the 2019 video game Star Wars Jedi: Fallen Order.

-Zeb Orrelios from Star Wars: Rebels is a Lasat.
+Garazeb "Zeb" Orrelios from Star Wars: Rebels is a Lasat.